 The Event Development Certificate is designed for both seasoned professionals in the event and meeting planning industry as well as for individuals with little or no event experience.

 It is offered as a 16 week sequential eight-course program that meets on Fridays and Saturdays every other weekend with an overall goal of teaching students how to plan a successful event from start to finish.
-This program includes 110 total hours of instruction (102 hours of core curriculum with 8 hours of required electives) and is taught by qualified event professionals, most of whom hold an industry certification.
+This program includes 115 total hours of instruction and is taught by qualified event professionals, most of whom hold an industry certification.